Interested in a Working Holiday?

 Activities near us

 This is holiday country; the rest of France come down here in the summer to get away from the cities’ pollution and stress, so there are loads for tourists to discover and do.
 But if you would prefer to read a good book in a deck chair by the lake, you are most welcome to do this too.

 Walking – there are several good footpaths accessible from the house.
 There are several lakes within walking distance as well as the Adour river in the valley below.
 The house is surrounded by meadows, vineyards and woods with boar and deer.
 Nature lovers will find a lot to delight them.

-Cycling – the French are bicycling fanatics and cyclist are treated with respect.
-We provide bicycles so that you can easily reach our village and the local town.
+Cycling – the French are bicycling fanatics and cyclists are treated with respect.

 Activities in nearby towns

 - Tourism: bastide towns, cathedrals, markets, museums, gardens, wine cellars and co-operative

 We offer a variety of learning opportunities.
 Most importantly, you can learn more about meditation, the various practices and the extensive benefits.

 You can learn more about the care and handling of horses (based on natural horsemanship principles).
 You can learn some French or English or improve your ability to speak either language.
 You can learn more about winemaking and wine tasting and once again, time permitting, you can join us on visits to local cellars and winemakers.
 You can also learn lots about gardening, including vegetable gardening and orchard managing.
 Depending on the time and length of your stay, you will meet local people, other volunteers and guests from all over the world.
 We considering meeting people and exchanging views and ideas to be the most valuable learning opportunities.

 You will have every afternoon and Sundays off, so you will have lots of time to explore the region and learn more about the history and culture of Gascony.
 We know the region very well and are happy to point you in the right direction and provide you with maps and travel books as needed.